 Making the Easy Stove Top Roasted Potatoes:

-Before I started cooking the potatoes, I scrubbed them, and cut them in half length-wise.
+Before I started cooking the potatoes, I scrubbed them and cut them in half length-wise.
 Then, I rinsed the potatoes to remove excess starch from the cut side, and patted them dry.
 That was the extent of the preparation, I said these were easy!

 I heated the olive oil in a 12-inch nonstick skillet over medium-high heat.
 Then, I added the potatoes in a single layer, cut side down.
 I cooked the potatoes for about 7 minutes until they were golden brown.

 Next, I turned the potatoes skin side down with my tongs.
 I continued cooking them without stirring for another 5 to 6 minutes until the skin was a golden brown.

 Then, I turned the potatoes again, cut side down.